 On Saturday morning we had a wonderful breakfast at Bob’s Cafe in Muswell Hill.
 They opened up the front window so we had a lovely street-side table and nice breeze on a warm sunny day.
 The ceiling was covered in bohemian macrame plant hangers and beautiful trailing plants.
 It felt very cosy and had a nice hygge feeling for those who like that kind of thing!
 Warm and cosy is my favourite.

 That evening we had an urge to visit the West End.
 Every time I visit London it only seems right to see a performance, to get Lizzie’s inspiration flowing, and to disappear away into that fantasy land whilst singing along (quietly).
 This time we saw Annie The Musical, starring Miranda Hart at the Picadilly Theatre.
 It was fantastic!
 I may be biased by the star performance from Annie’s little dog Sandy.
-He was so happy to be on stage, wagging his little tail and winning over the whole audience with his perfect timed barks and running across the stage to and fro in-between set changes.
+He was so happy to be on stage, constantly wagging his tail, winning over the whole audience with his perfectly timed barks and running across the stage to and fro in-between set changes.
 I’m a sucker for anything fluffy and cute!!

 Miranda was hilarious, and perfect as the nasty Miss Hannigan (the Orphanage owner).
 It was very surreal seeing her on stage, as the girls and I are huge fans of her TV show.
 She even did a little horse gallop at the end when taking her bow – fans of hers will appreciate this, and we found it wonderful and the perfect end to a superb evening.